AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 Ugh ... just ... ugh ...

-PointZilla does have access to a recent copy of the [IANA timezone database](https://www.iana.org/time-zones) with historical rules about when the spring-forward and fall-back rules have been effect for each time zone.

-If you can uniquely identify the timezone name
+Using `/Timezone=America/New_York` resolves the issue.

 #### Method 4 - Assume the current UTC offset of the computer running PointZilla

-When no `/UtcOffset=` or `/Timezone=` options are set, and the timestamps are still ambiguous, PointZilla will use its current UTC offset as the offset for all the points it will append.
+When no `/UtcOffset=` or `/Timezone=` or `/CsvTimezoneField=` options are set, and the timestamps are still ambiguous, PointZilla will use its current UTC offset as the offset for all the points it will append.

 ## Append points from an Excel spreadsheet